clojure/core.rrb-vector/doc/rrb-tree-notes.md

 * TBD: Tiark Rompf and Phil Bagwell's original implementation code?
-  * If it is available somewhere, likely it is instrumented for experimentation on multiple variations of the algorithms, and counting significant events that they were trying to reduce.
+  * If it is available somewhere, likely it is instrumented for experimentation on multiple variations of the algorithms, and counting significant events that they were trying to optimize.
     Thus more of a research implementation than one intended for use in production.
 * [`scala-rrb-vector`](https://github.com/nicolasstucki/scala-rrb-vector)
   Scala library by Nicolas Stucki
   * As of Oct 2019, this library has a few unfixed bugs that were